Poetry in First Languages – Gundungurra

 ~ 'Garral' by Cooper, Year 4 Aurora Southern Highlands Steiner School

 Finding mirren in the bawa through poetry on Gundungurra land

-In March 2019, Kirli Saunders presented Poetry in First Languages (PIFL) on Gundungurra Country.
-Working together, students aged 5 to 18 years from Aurora Southern Highlands Steiner School, Berrima Public School, Bowral Public School and Moss Vale High School found mirren (belonging) through poetry – exploring identity, culture, custodianship and garrall (the black cockatoo) conservation in the bawa (bush) and the karat (rain).
+In March 2019, Poetry in First Languages (PIFL) workshops were held on Gundungurra Country.
+Students aged 5 to 18 years from Aurora Southern Highlands Steiner School, Berrima Public School, Bowral Public School and Moss Vale High School found mirren (belonging) through poetry – exploring identity, culture, custodianship and garrall (the black cockatoo) conservation in the bawa (bush) and the karat (rain).

-Workshops ran with guidance from Aunty Trish Levitt, Jacob Morris, Aunty Sharyn Halls, and in collaboration with our parters Wingecarribee Shire Council and the Office of Environment and Heritage.
+Workshops ran with guidance from Aunty Trish Levitt, Jacob Morris, Aunty Sharyn Halls and Kirli Saunders, in collaboration with Wingecarribee Shire Council and the Office of Environment and Heritage.